QDatcher/RegEx/gist-template.md

 ### Character Classes
 Character Classes allow developers to write RegEx in more compact ways.
 Inside our email RegEx there is one character class

 Within the Bracket Expression [\da-z\.-] we have '\d' which is a character class that denotes any numbers.
 It's the same as out the '0-9' inside the other bracket [a-z0-9_\.-]

 ### The OR Operator
+The OR operator is a RegEx tool designed to implement a logical 'or' operation.
+It is normally denoted with '|'

+In our RegEx above we don't have any Or Operators to show

 ### Flags

 ### Character Escapes
-Character Escapes are used to denote characters that we want to match but might not register as matching characters like '{}' curly brackets or even '.' periods and generally are denoted with '\' back slashes
+Character Escapes are used to denote characters that we want to match but might not register as matching characters like '{}' curly brackets or even '.' which are qualifiers.
+We generally  denote with '\' back slashes

 In our regex we have this happen 3 times (each on the same character).
 In the regex 2 times in bracket expressions and once in between them we have '\.'
 This says that we want to recognize the period as a character we are also matching